christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 root.
 This is another file you can add as a volume to the `docker-compose.yml` file if you want to edit this without entering the container's command line.

-For example, I created a Stylus theme called [dark-cgit](https://git.sr.ht/~cmc/dark-cgit) to use for my personal website.
-This theme just needs the URL updated to work for any other cgit-based site.
+For example, I created a Stylus theme called dark-cgit to use for my personal website.
 Here's what this theme looks like in action:

 Index:
 ![dark-cgit home](https://img.cleberg.net/blog/20220701-git-server/dark-cgit-home.png)